itprohelper/mybp/README.md

 This repo uses my [Flask base repo](https://github.com/itprohelper/flask_base) which intends to make easier to setup a development using Docker.

 ## How to run this container?
-Using your terminal go to the directory where you cloned this repo and then start the containers using [docker compose](https://docs.docker.com/compose/)
+Using your terminal go to the directory where you cloned this repo and then start the containers using [docker compose](https://docs.docker.com/compose/) I created this branch mainly for local testing.
+You need to get your Letsencrypt certs and create them locally.

 ```bash
 docker compose up